sigriff/dutySchedule/README.md

 ## Installation

- 1. Download and install mySQL Community Server 8.2.x https://www.mysql.com/downloads/
+ 1. Download and install MySQL Community Server 8.2.x https://www.mysql.com/downloads/
- 2. Download and install mySQL Workbench
+ 2. Download and install MySQL Workbench
- 3. If necessary start the mySQL service.
+ 3. If necessary start the MySQL service.
 In windows use services.msc and start the mySQL82 service
- 4. Open the mySQL WOrkbench and create a DB Admin account and password for mySQL.
+ 4. Open the MySQL Workbench and create a DB Admin account and password for mySQL.
 Open the project .env file and save the DB Account and password there. e.g.
  SQL_USER="The Admin account"
  SQL_KEY="The Admin password"
  5. Ensure all python dependencies in requirements.txt are installed in your virtual environment